 Delivery volumes are continuing to decline due to digitization, and competition is becoming more intense.
 The future development and profitability of our company depend to a large extent on the content of the new Postal Act and the universal service obligation.
 A universal service must maintain the margins required by normal business while also responding to changing times and customer needs.

-COVID-19 pandemic has not significantly impacted Posti’s financial position or liquidity.
+Posti is closely following its credit risks and impairment risks on the businesses negatively impacted by COVID-19.
+No needs of exceptional write-offs have been identified.
+The COVID-19 pandemic has not significantly impacted Posti’s financial position or liquidity.
 Posti’s liquidity is still strong and the pandemic has had no effects on Posti’s financial arrangements.
 Posti’s financial agreements do not include covenants which would have been affected by the COVID-19 situation.

 Thanks to its constantly updated and followed-up contingency plan, Posti’s operations are well prepared for the exceptional circumstances.
 To mitigate the effects of the COVID-19 pandemic, Posti has initiated several measures to adjust its cost structure.
 Further details of these can be found in the “Cooperation negotiations” chapter later in this report.